 Kiana McKenna, Communications Associate/Program Coordinator

-Kiana has been with the Foundation since 2017 and plays a dual role at the Foundation as a communications associate and program coordinator.
+Kiana has been with the Foundation since 2017 and plays a dual role as a communications associate and program coordinator.
 She is a graduate of Gonzaga University where she earned her bachelor’s degree in public relations as well as minors in both promotional marketing and psychology.
 Prior to joining the team, she interned with Gallatin Public Affairs and additionally, has a professional background working with local nonprofits including Catholic Charities Spokane Furniture Bank, Leadership Spokane and the YMCA of the Inland Northwest.
 She is experienced in campaign and event planning, graphic design, speech writing, charitable and customer service, public affairs, research, and both traditional and digital marketing.
 Kiana currently sits on the Asian Pacific Islander Coalition of Spokane’s Advisory Committee and also serves as a board member for YWCA Spokane, where she additionally sits on their Racial and Social Justice Committee as Past Co-Chair.